bcwood/alaskahikesearch-11ty/hikes/west-mendenhall-glacier-trail.md

 milesOneWay: 4.0
 milesFromAnchorage: 900.0
 directionsFromAnchorage: in the town of Juneau
 elevationGain:
 seasonDescription: April to August
 mapFilename: west-glacier-topo.jpg
 topoFilename:
 elevationFilename:
 gpxFilename:
 bannerImage: west-glacier-trail-9
 attachments:
   - slug: west-glacier-trail-1
     description: Mendenhall Glacier.
 Photo by Jenny Raduski.
   - slug: west-glacier-trail-2
     description: Mendenhall Glacier.
 Photo by Jenny Raduski.
   - slug: west-glacier-trail-3
     description: Mendenhall Glacier.
 Photo by Jenny Raduski.
   - slug: west-glacier-trail-5
     description: Mendenhall Glacier.
 Photo by Turner Vail.
   - slug: west-glacier-trail-6
     description: Mendenhall Glacier.
 Photo by Turner Vail.
   - slug: west-glacier-trail-7
     description: Waterfall.
 Photo by Turner Vail.
   - slug: west-glacier-trail-8
     description: Tongass trail.
 Photo by Turner Vail.
   - slug: west-glacier-trail-4
     description: Mendenhall Glacier.
 Photo by Jenny Raduski.
 trailheads:
   - name: West Mendenhall Glacier Trailhead
     latitude: 58.4256107
     longitude: -134.5839964
-tags: ['hikes', 'tongass-national-forest']
+tags: ["hikes", "tongass-national-forest"]
 layout: layouts/hike.njk
 ---

-*Note from the webmaster: technically this is too far away from Anchorage (greater than a 4 hour car ride) to grant inclusion on this site but since many visitors to my site would be interested, it seemed appropriate to publish and have available.*
+_Note from the webmaster: technically this is too far away from Anchorage (greater than a 4 hour car ride) to grant inclusion on this site but since many visitors to my site would be interested, it seemed appropriate to publish and have available._

 This is the trail you want to take if you’re looking to see a real Alaskan glacier.
 The view at the top affords incredible views of what seems to be an ocean of ice that makes up Mendenhall Glacier.
 The pictures included in this review give a glimpse of what I mean.
 I went off on this trail not really knowing how much I would love it.
 It took me 2 hours to get up it (I stopped for pictures like 10 times) only to spend an hour taking in the glacier.
 I actually got cellular reception and was able to call my uncle, who is a geologist, from the top.